prebid/Prebid.js/modules/bidViewability.md

 - The module does not work with adserver other than GAM with GPT integration
 - Logic used to find a matching pbjs-bid for a GPT slot is ``` (slot.getAdUnitPath() === bid.adUnitCode || slot.getSlotElementId() === bid.adUnitCode) ``` this logic can be changed by using param ```customMatchFunction```
 - When a rendered PBJS bid is viewable the module will trigger BID_VIEWABLE event, which can be consumed by bidders and analytics adapters
 - For the viewable bid if ```bid.vurls type array``` param is and module config ``` firePixels: true ``` is set then the URLs mentioned in bid.vurls will be executed.
-Please note that GDPR and USP related parameters will be added to the given URLs, here we have assumed that URLs will always have "?" symbol included.
+Please note that GDPR and USP related parameters will be added to the given URLs

 # Params
 - firePixels [optional] [type: boolean], when set to true, will fire the urls mentioned in bid.vurls which should be array of urls